Investigative Learning Camp (Grades 5-8)

 Sunscreen will be available, but campers may also choose to pack their own sunscreen and/or hat for outdoor activities.
 Campers should wear comfortable clothing and athletic shoes if they are signed up for a sports activity.

-When is drop-off and pickup?
+When and where is drop-off and pickup?

 If my child has an appointment, can I pick up my student early or drop them off late?